Cotamer I/O Programming Manual

 all three readiness events for that file descriptor.
 This means that most code

 doesn’t need closed().
-It can be useful for code that passively tracks files
+It can be useful nevertheless for coroutines that

 The cotamer::read_once, cotamer::write_once, cotamer::read, and